-Timbuktu, Mali - French troops began to withdraw from Timbuktu Thursday after securing the fabled city as they ramped up their mission in another northern Mali city, searching for Islamic extremists who may be mixing among the local population.
+Timbuktu, Mali - French troops began to withdraw from Timbuktu on Thursday after securing the fabled city as they ramped up their mission in another northern Mali city, searching for Islamic extremists who may be mixing among the local population.

 There is a risk of “residual presence” of terrorists mixed among the population, Burkhard said from Paris.
 Extremists fired rocket launchers at French troops near Gao on Tuesday.